Dspatharakis/kubernetes-and-metrics/README.md

 ## Add metrics support with Prometheus

 To support gathering metrics from kubernetes and applications running on k8s cluster, [tararouras/kube-prometheus][5] (which is forked from [coreos/kube-prometheus](https://github.com/coreos/kube-prometheus)) is going to be used.
+This project provides an easy way to configure and deploy a complete stack of monitoring for kubernetes deployment.

 ### Quick Start